-The scene of the plane crash in Vinhedo, Sao Paulo state, Brazil on August 9.
+The scene of the plane crash in Vinhedo, Sao Paulo state, Brazil, on August 9.
 Photo: CNN

 But only one house was damaged in the incident and no residents were injured.
-“I almost believe the pilot was trying to avoid a densely populated area nearby,” De Lima said.
+"I almost believe the pilot was trying to avoid a densely populated residential area nearby," De Lima said.

 Video of the incident (source: YouTube/SkyNews)